ozwillo/oasis-php-integration/README.md

     // Optional, in seconds
     // Indicates the maximum lifetime of the HTTP request ->setTimeout(30)
+    // Optional, in seconds
+    // Indicates the maximum lifetime of the ID Token ->setTimeToLive(30)
     ->execute();
 } catch (AuthorizationResponseException $e) {
   // The authorization request was not successful.